National Capital Area Spay and Neuter Center

 - By Email: firstname.lastname@example.org

-If you are in need of vaccinations, flea and tick treatment, dewormer, or microchipping only, the Center holds a walk-in clinic for these services every Tuesday, Thursday and Saturday from 11 a.m. to 3 p.m..
+If you are in need of vaccinations, flea and tick treatment, dewormer, or microchipping only, the Spay and Neuter Center holds a walk-in clinic for these services every Tuesday, Thursday and Saturday from 10 a.m. to 2 p.m.

 Stray and Feral Cats

-The Center does provide supportive medical services for stray and feral cats in the Greater DC area.
-Click Here to learn about CatNiPP and available resources for stray and community cats.
+The Spay and Neuter Center does provide supportive medical services for community cats in the Greater DC area.
+Click Here to learn about CatNiPP and available resources.

 What is the WHS National Capital Area Spay & Neuter Center?